 No. Questions to be Yes Which Is the effect likely to be considered in Scoping No n/a Characteristics of the Project significant?
 Why?
 (See last page for Questions Not Sure Environment to Guide Assessing could be affected and how?
 Significance of Impacts) 7.4 From any other sources?
-No 7.5 Is there a risk of long-term build-up of pollutants in the environment from these sources?
-No I there be any risk of accide t human health or the enviro nstruction or operation on of the Project which could 8.1 From explosions, spillages, fires etc from storage, handling, use or production of hazardous or toxic substances?
-Yes Humans/people, due to potential release of these substances that could affect the workers at site and nearby human receptors (residential areas, institutions) Not significant because the impacts are short term and localized.
-Standard community and occupational health and safety measures are available to mitigate the impacts.
-8.2 From events beyond the limits of normal environmental protection e.g. failure of pollution control systems?
+No 7.5 Is there a risk of long-term build-up of pollutants in the No environment from these 0.14(1) sources? and the Business which and d affect t human health or the enviro onment? on of the Project which could 8.1 From explosions, spillages, fires etc from storage, handling, use or production of hazardous or toxic substances?
+Yes Humans/people, due to potential release of these substances that could affect the workers at site and nearby human receptors (residential areas, Not significant because the impacts are short term and localized.
+Standard community and occupational health and safety measures are available to mitigate the impacts. institutions) 8.2 From events beyond the limits of normal environmental protection e.g. failure of pollution control systems?
 N/A 8.3 From any other causes?
 No 8.4 Could the project be affected by natural disasters causing environmental damage (e.g. floods, earthquakes, landslip, etc)?
 Yes Humans/people, due to risk of natural disasters that could lead to injuries or death.
-Not significant because there are designs available that could mitigate the impacts.
-II the Project result in soci al changes, f or example, in demo graphy, traditional lifestyles, oyment?
-9.1 Changes in population size, age, structure, social groups etc?
+Not significant because there are designs available that could mitigate the impacts. al changes, f or example, in demo graphy, traditional lifestyles, Opment?
+Vaa 11 Decitively simulfiness to desir 9.1 Changes in population size, age, structure, social groups etc?
 Yes Humans/people, due to change in lifestyles of future occupants of the housing facility.
 Positively significant during operation phase due to improved living conditions.
 Not significant in terms of demography.
 The project will not increase the local population because residents or occupants of the housing facility will come from existing residents of Thimphu.
 9.2 By resettlement of people or demolition of homes or communities or community facilities e.g. schools, hospitals, social facilities?
 Yes 21 affected families will be resettled and compensated as per the Resettlement Plan.